 Sites done with wordpress.org: You provide hosting, and download wordpress program to that host.
 You are responsible for keeping themes and plugins updated, arranging backups, and managing site security (which is becoming, IMO, a major headache given constant hacking efforts).
 The upside is that you have nearly unlimited flexibility with the themes, plugins and widgets you use to build and design your site.
 There is no charge for the wordpress.org program itself, you pay for your hosting, domain, and any fees for premium plugins or other features.

 Sites done on wordpress.com: They provide hosting and backups.
 They keep all themes and plugins updated and deal with the ongoing security issues.
 The downside is that you are not nearly as flexible with design.
 Your chosen themes will come with a specific set of widgets, and Jetpack plugins, which cover a vast majority of needs including social media, statistics, design, SEO, and many others.
 You can further customize your site using CSS coding on the premium and business plans, and additional plugin options on the business plan.
 It’s just not nearly as flexible as wordpress.org.
 There are four plans on wordpress.com, including a free plan.
-The plan you choose covers hosting and mapping for one custom domain (domain mapping not included on free plan).
 For each upgrade in plan, you get more choices in themes and options.
 (See a bit more detail on pricing on the Starrlight Media home page.)

 For more information on the differences, see this WordPress site. https://en.support.wordpress.com/com-vs-org/